 The protein and other nutrients in lentils help boost cardiovascular health, aid digestion, regulate blood sugar levels, and alkalize the body and balance its pH level.

 Fish are great protein sources, and wild-caught salmon is one of the healthiest high-protein foods around because it’s also high in omega-3 and a slew a vitamins and minerals — including vitamin B12 (with well over 100 percent of your daily value from a three-ounce piece); vitamin D; selenium; vitamins B3, B6 and B5; and potassium.

 Its healthy fats make it a perfect protein for the keto diet meal plan.
 Meanwhile, the benefits of salmon nutrition promote the health of your entire body, including your brain, bones, heart, eyes, skin and cells.

 6. Black Beans

 Black beans are another high-protein food that can be consumed by people following a vegetarian or vegan diet.
-Black beans are an excellent source of both protein and fiber, which can help to make you feel full and satisfied after eating, while also controlling your blood sugar levels so you don’t experience blood sugar highs and lows.
+They are an excellent source of both protein and fiber, which can help make you feel full and satisfied after eating, while also controlling your blood sugar levels so you don’t experience blood sugar highs and lows.

 Did you know that eggs are one of the best low-carb, high-protein foods since they have a complete amino acid profile, plus healthy fats?
 That means eggs contain all nine of the essential amino acids that we need to get from our food.